Co Down community ‘shaken and upset’ after priest attack and death of man

 Father Murray had been due to retire later this week.

-Police have said the attack may be linked to the death of a man in Downpatrick who had been named locally as Stephen Brannigan.
+Police have said the attack may be linked to the death of a man in Downpatrick, who they named as Stephen Brannigan.

-A 30-year-old man remains in police custody being questioned on suspicion of murder after Mr Brannigan was found dead at an address in Marian Park at about 12pm on Sunday.
+A 30-year-old man remains in police custody being questioned on suspicion of murder after Mr Brannigan, aged 56, was found dead at an address in Marian Park at about 12pm on Sunday.

+Detective Inspector Michelle Griffin said: “Our thoughts remain with Mr Brannigan’s family and loved ones at this extremely distressing time.”

+She added: “A murder investigation is under way, and I would reiterate our appeal for anyone with information to please come forward and speak to our detectives on 101.”

 A mass was held for Father Murray and Mr Brannigan’s family at St Colmcille’s Church in Downpatrick on Tuesday.